May the Lord direct your hearts into God’s love and Christ’s perseverance. (2 Thessalonians 3:5)

 Settle it today, in your heart and in your mind, that you will pursue a sweeter taste, a deeper experience, a clearer glimpse of the love of God and the patience of Christ.
 Go after it.
 And don’t ever stop.

-For others, this is not so much like the sound of a church bell drawing you in as it is the sound of an alarm clock waking you up.
+Others may be thinking, “When is he going to wind up this message and let me go home?”
+For you this is not so much like the sound of a church bell drawing you in, as the sound of an alarm clock waking you up.

 If you have no response to the love of God, shouldn’t you be concerned about the condition of your soul?
 I hope you’ll ask, “What is wrong with me?
 I have no interest in the love of God.
 Why am I so satisfied, when others are hungry and thirsty for God?”
 I pray you’d ask this question.